Miao's Silver Culture

 Among 55 minority groups in China, the Miao is known for its exquisite silver accessories.
 Since 2006, the Miao Silver Accessory Festival has been held continually in Fenghuang Ancient Town of Hunan for Miao people to flaunt their handiwork.

 Silver accessories are a standard for the Miao people.
 For more than 400 years, it's been the custom to decorate oneself head to toe, with silver.
 A full set can weigh up to ten kilograms.
 The purpose of wearing all this silver is of course primarily aesthetic, but they are also worn as amulets to ward off evil, and as symbols of wealth.
-The clothes bear strong cultural message.
-The patterns range from ancient totem to historic legend.
+The clothes bear a strong cultural message.
+The patterns range from ancient totems to historic legends.
 Historians view it as the "Wearable History Book".

 It is a tradition that, when a girl is born, her parents will start saving money to make and collect fancy silver ornaments that can weigh several kilograms.
-And on the wedding day, the girl will be wearing these beautiful silver accessories, adding joyful atmosphere to the happy event.
+And on the wedding day, the girl will be wearing these beautiful silver accessories, adding a joyful atmosphere to the happy event.

 Start tailor-making your own China tours with us.

-Find more about special topic on:
+Find more about special topics on: